-More and more customers demand personalization from the companies that they do business with.
+More and more customers demand personalisation from the companies that they do business with.
 This means flexible terms and plans to accommodate the varying requirements of every paying client.
-With data gathered from a reliable CRM platform, it’s easy to set personalized billing terms for each customer.
+With data gathered from a reliable CRM platform, it’s easy to set personalised billing terms for each customer.

-Analytics from the behavior of individual consumers can also be useful in establishing a workable and agreeable billing frequency for all parties.
+Analytics from the behaviour of individual consumers can also be useful in establishing a workable and agreeable billing frequency for all parties.
 For instance, the sales team can conveniently track any “at-risk” clients and take remedial action before things escalate.
-The business can analyze client data to gain a more defined idea of who their customers are and what they truly want or expect.
+The business can analyse client data to gain a more defined idea of who their customers are and what they truly want or expect.

 Companies can also forge better relationships with their customers and gain access to a demographic that has already expressed interest and commitment to the products and services they offer.
 A business can eventually tap into this population for reliable feedback and even new offers.